roboteam-digital/telegram-json-ui/README.md

 ## Telegram messages JSON-dump source

 - While this is a proof of concept, we put exported directory with dump in SvelteKit ./static dir
+- See demo input JSON there: https://telegram-json-ui.netlify.app/example/telegram-test-json/result.json
-- TODO: JSON-dump upload feature
+- See TODO: JSON-dump upload feature

 ## How to export Telegram chat